 In people with an anxiety condition, stimuli that aren’t real threats continuously trigger this same fight-or-flight response in the body, unnecessarily.
 Often a thought or a memory is good enough.
 The prefrontal cortex (rational brain) isn’t able to switch off the false alarm so the anxiety persists.
-Some people find that by obtaining medication from a licensed practitioner (such as weed near utah from dispensaries) can help, but others find that other means such as meditation is more helpful.

 Did you know that about a quarter of Australians will experience an anxiety condition at some time in their lives and about 3 million people currently have a condition, according to the Australian Bureau of Statistics?
 Think you might be one of them?
 Find out by taking the test here.

 The good news is that the amygdala can be trained and the prefrontal cortex strengthened to help overcome anxiety.